Review of the Album "Open Your Third Ear" by Florida Thrash Metal Band Riptorn

 The song High Speed DSL features a drum solo and this does not always happen with a thrash metal band.
 The song also has a melodic mix of lead guitar and riffing similar to the band Hexen but this part is probably better constructed.
 ‘We Want More” is a cheesy attempt at being hardcore and this one doesn’t quite work out well enough for my standards as the shouting is a bit much.
 “Mr. Mystery Man” is a song about someone that nobody really knows what he does or where he is from.
 The Dark Tranquillity style vocals resurface again in this song and I know that Riptorn tries to be creative but they just haven’t done enough to get into the elite category of bands.
 “New Song Idea” is just a short skit kind of song as some guitar is being played and there is a disagreement where there is talk of who is the next member to be fired from the band.

 The Album As of This Writing Is Not Good Enough to Be Even Average Musically

 Unfortunately though, Open Your Third Ear is a mixed bag musically and there is some decent to good songwriting but the skit near the end of this album really drops the score for this album down.
 This album is not all bad however.
 Drink a Fifth starts out with a good modern thrash metal riff.
 As usual, those of you that are partying please do so responsibly.
 The middle of the song is slower influenced Judas Priest style (think about 2001’s Demolition) and even that album will be getting to the point where it will be considered old.

 “The Grip” features some vocals reminiscent of the hardcore punk crossover band Suicidal Tendencies from way back in the day but it does not do enough to really excite me or impress me.
-This is not as bad as Pantera’s “The Great Southern Trendkill” but it still isn’t impressive enough either to be of a high average kind of effort.
+It still isn’t impressive enough either to be of a high average kind of effort.

 © 2019 Ara Vahanian